Aprea Therapeutics is pioneering the development of next-generation cancer therapeutics that regulate the DNA damage response (DDR).

 In response to these cancer-associated genomic insults, ATR is activated to inhibit progression to cellular division and prevent the assembly of the SLX1-SLX4, MUS81-EME1 and XPF-ERCC1 (SMX) endonuclease (DNA cutting) complex.
 When ATR is inhibited, the SMX complex is inappropriately activated, promoting the cutting of replication forks into DSBs.
 In association with ATR’s fundamental roles in these replication responses, cells with increased oncogenic stress, p53 mutations and deficiencies in DDR pathways are predicted to have increased sensitivity to ATR inhibition.
 Accordingly, ATR inhibition is also predicted to sensitize cells to DNA-damaging chemotherapy, radiotherapy and PARP inhibitor treatments, making ATR inhibitors particularly attractive for the development of novel combination therapies.

 We have developed a highly potent and selective macrocyclic inhibitor of ATR (ATRN-119) that has the potential to have less toxicity to normal tissues while continuing to capitalize on cancer vulnerabilities due to oncogenic stress and DDR pathway defects.
 ATRN-119 has received FDA IND approval (IND #141317) for a first-in-human clinical trial for cancer patients.
-This clinical trial is expected to begin in the third quarter of 2022.
+Enrollment in this clinical trial was initiated in the first quarter of 2023.

 WEE1 kinase is a key regulator of multiple phases of the cell cycle, most prominently in progression from G1 to S phase and from S/G2 to M phase through inhibitory phosphorylation of CDK2 and CDK1, respectively.
 Thus, when WEE1 is inhibited, both G1-S and G2-M checkpoints are abrogated, leading to premature S-phase and M-phase entry.
 Notably, the replication stress caused by cyclin E1 overexpression is transformed into toxic levels of DSBs and cancer cell death when WEE1 is inhibited.
 These findings suggest cyclin E overexpression as a cancer-associated vulnerability that may be capitalized on by WEE1 inhibitors.

 We have developed a highly potent and selective WEE1 inhibitor, ATRN-W1051, that is distinct from other WEE1 inhibitors based on its potentially superior pharmacokinetic properties and selectivity regarding common off-targets (PLK1/2/3).
-ATRN-W1051 is expected to enter IND-enabling studies in 2022.
+We anticipate filing of an IND for ATRN-W1051 in the fourth quarter of 2023.